Tesla: U.S. Closes Probe Of Fatal Autopilot Crash, Company Avoids Recall

 Tesla, an electric automaker founded in 2003, has come out on the winning side of a lengthy investigation regarding their semi-autonomous Autopilot feature.
 According to Reuters, U.S. regulators have now claimed that they were unable to detect any “evidence of defects in Tesla’s electric cars.”
 The company has also now avoided a recall, per Reuters.

-The accident that brought Tesla’s semi-autonomous autopilot feature into the spotlight occurred near Williston, Florida in May of last year.
-Joshua Brown, a 40-year-old Ohio man, was using his Tesla Model S in autopilot mode, when he collided with a tractor trailer that was attempting to turn left in front of him.
+The accident that brought Tesla’s semi-autonomous autopilot feature into the spotlight occurred near Williston, Florida, in May of last year.
+Joshua Brown, a 40-year-old Ohio man, was using his Tesla Model S in autopilot mode when he collided with a tractor-trailer that was attempting to turn left in front of him.

 U.S. closing Tesla death probe, won’t seek recall: source https://t.co/ghQ195WI9q pic.twitter.com/yYQYVwzN40